 Partnerships with other actors in the space and water management fields are considered an integral element of the Space4Water Portal initiative to foster the interoperability and sharing of resources.
 The portal shall be inclusive especially for actors from developing countries, and capacity building will be one of the initiative’s main focuses.

-The Space4Water Project was launched in 2018 with the aim of promoting the use of space-based technology for increased access to water.
+The Space4Water Project was launched in 2018 with the aim of promoting the use of space-based technology and data for increased access to water.
 The project comprises three pillars:

 - Foster scientific exchange via conferences, to inform decision making and have an impact on policy